engrmahabub/wee/syntax/structure.md

 |symbol | meaning
 |-------|--------------------------------------------------
 |  ∅    | Represents empty collection: {},[],()
-|  ≡    | Equivalent objects: collections or structures
+|  ≡    | Equivalent objects, collections or structures
-|  ≢    | Non Equivalent objects
 |  ⊂    | Is subset of a larger set
-|  ⊄    | Not subset of larger set
 |  ⊆    | Is subset of or equal to another set
 |  ∩    | Intersection between two sets
 |  ∪    | Union between two sets or maps.
 For lists use "+"
 |  ∀    | For all elements in defined in set: (for ∀ e ∈ X).
 |  ∃    | Exist element element in set (∃ 2 ∈ X)
-|  ∃!   | Exist only one single element in list (∃! e ∈ X)
-|  ∄    | Does not exist any element in set such us ...
 |  ∈    | Define or check element belonging to set
-|  ∉    | Check element do not belong to a set

 ## Statements